smartdevicelink/sdl_evolution/proposals/nnnn-touch-cancellation.md

 1) Can it be implemented with currently defined values?

 Yes, we can treat TouchType::BEGIN during TouchType::MOVE as a cancellation.
-However, to avoid misunderstanding, it good to define a single event rather than defining a sequence.
+However, to avoid misunderstanding, it's good to define a single event rather than defining a sequence.
 And general mobile OS has an event like this.

 ## Impact on existing code